Modern competitive archery: Ski archery

 An event very similar to the sport of biathlon except a recurve bow is used in place of a gun.
 The athletes ski around a cross-country track and there are two stances in which the athlete must shoot the targets: kneeling and standing.
 During competition the skis may not be removed at any time.
 The athlete may unfasten the ski when shooting in the kneeling position but must keep the foot in contact with the ski.
 The shooting distance is 18 m and the targets 16 cm in diameter.
 In certain events, for every missed target, the athlete must ski one penalty loop.
 The loop is 150 m long.
 In summer or regions with little snow, the European run archery is a mentionable alternative.

 Traditional competitions

 The following are not listed on the WA website but are competitions that have a long tradition in their respective countries.

 Japanese archery

+Korean archery

+Korean traditional archery with modernized rule set from 1928.
+Archers shoot 5 arrow for each 'Soon' and each contest is usually consist of 9 Soon.
+The target is 2m wide, 2.667m high, 145m away from shooting line.
+The score is counted if the arrow hits any part of the target.
+A bow with modern material is allowed for lower level of archers however higher level of archers who have officially recorded more than 30 hit out of 45 arrow need to use a bow and arrow made with traditional material such as sinew, horn and bamboo.

+In official event, it is only allowed to use a bow that is approved by Korean national archery association which is governing body of the rule set and most traditional archery range.

+There is limited amount of target in the range due to the clearance issue between target and space limitation therefore archers in line shoot in turn from the left.